hoangsonww/Learning-Management-System-Fullstack/README.md

 - **Data Visualization**: Dynamic charts using Chart.js.
 - **Comprehensive APIs**: Powerful RESTful APIs for all operations.
 - **API Documentation**: Comprehensive REST API documentation with Swagger and Redoc.

+## Live Deployment

+The project is currently deployed live on Vercel and Render.
+You can access the live deployment using the following link: [E-Learning Management System](https://learning-management-system-fullstack.vercel.app/).

+The backend is deployed on Render: [Backend API](https://learning-management-system-fullstack.onrender.com/).

+Feel free to explore the platform, create an account, and test out the features.

+However, please note that our backend server may spin down due to inactivity, so you may experience delays in loading data initially.
+If you encounter any issues, please let me know.

 ## Detailed Project Information: